Flat Earth Supporters Plan Antarctic Trip To Prove Theory

 With the recent popularity in the flat Earth theory, supporters are now planning an Antarctic trip in an effort to prove their theory that the world is flat and not a sphere.
 However, this trip may be hindered thanks to the Antarctic Treaty of 1961.

 Flat Earth supporters, also commonly known as “flat-Earthers,” believe that a massive wall exists in the Antarctic region that signifies the edge of the world.
-According to supporters, this wall is supposed to thousands of feet thick and approximately 164 feet high.
-So, it like the Wall in HBO’s Game of Thrones but without white walkers on the other side.
+According to supporters, this wall is supposed to be thousands of feet thick and approximately 164 feet high.
+So, it’s like the Wall in HBO’s Game of Thrones but without white walkers on the other side.

 “If you take a globe and you squish it down, the Antarctic would go all the way around the Earth,” FEIC founder Robbie Davidson told Forbes.